 Special Effects for the Women’s Cricket World Cup

-The cost to supply pyrotechnics at 4 consecutive matches became cost prohibitive against the budget so we had to find an alternative product.
+The cost to supply Pyro Special Effects at four consecutive matches became cost prohibitive against the budget, so our had to find an alternative product.

-We presented a different product to the client, our Colour Blast Banners.
-The product comprises a powerful air fan and a large sheet of coloured material.
-When the fan is powered on the coloured material ‘fly’s and flutters’ in the air.
-It’s a great cost effective way to bring some colour to an event.
+We presented a different product to the client – our Colour Blast Banners.
+The product comprises of a powerful air fan and a large sheet of coloured material.
+When the fan is powered on, the coloured material ‘fly’s and flutters’ in the air.
+The product is a great cost effective way to bring some colour to an event.

-The banners were produced in 4 different colours to match the event branding and some of the banners were also branded with the event logo.
+The banners were produced in four different colours to match the event branding and some were also branded with the event logo.

 The final in London, at which England won against India by nine runs, was a fantastic event with a sell-out crowd!